-The process is a crucial element of a regulated business’ operation, but many organisations are still facing challenges.
-At NorthRow, we have worked with multiple client organisations to help deliver effective ‘Client Lifecycle KYC Management’ using the techniques described below:
+The process is a crucial element of a regulated business’s operation, but many organisations are still facing challenges.
+At NorthRow, we have worked with multiple client organisations to help deliver effective client lifecycle management with KYC using the techniques described below.

 Due to the recent limitations on face-to-face interaction, many firms have migrated all their client onboarding to remote solutions.
 Those that haven’t will no doubt be struggling to deliver the level of service that their clients demand, as well as finding it difficult to manage any resource-hungry manual or legacy systems with reduced headcount or remote working.

 The purpose of verification is to establish that this is a valid identity and that the owner of that identity is the person that you are engaging with.
-This can be done in a variety of ways, but we would recommend:
+This can be done in a variety of ways, but we would recommend the following:

 - The capture of ID document and rigorous verification